Chart Color Schemes

 Bellevue Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 56 projects likely affecting the region.
-Notable projects include Belle de Vie, Blume, Kew Bellevue Hill, and the development at 80-84 Drumalbyn Road.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 58 projects that may impact the region.
+Notable projects include Belle de Vie, Blume, Kew Bellevue Hill, and Woollahra Station Activation (Eastern Suburbs Railway).
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.